neobotix/igus_moveit/README.md

 `roslaunch igus_moveit move_group.launch`

-Note that you neeed to be in position mode to use MoveIt
+**Note that you neeed to be in position mode to use MoveIt**

+For further details visit our docs on MoveIt package: * [Manipulation with MoveIt](https://docs.neobotix.de/display/TUT/Manipulation+with+MoveIt)